daigo75/VanillaAPI/index.md

 Now that we've written the class skeleton, it's time to write some API methods (operations).
 The API Mapper has four methods that you can extend: `Get()`, `Post()`, `Put()` and of course `Delete()`.
 You don't have to extend them all - should to chose to only extend, say, the `Get()` method since your API is read-only, the three others will simply throw a 501 Method Not Implemented.

 Each method must return an array of data containing at least a `Resource` key which defines the URI that you'd like to map the API request to.
-Say, for example, that our application or plugin's `Foo` controller defines the method `Bar` that allows us get a list of... well, FooBar?
+Say, for example, that our application or plugin's `Foo` controller defines the method `Bar` that allows us get a list of... well, FooBars?
 If we want to make that resource universally available by sending a `GET` request to `api/foo`, this would be our `Get()` method:

 {% highlight php %}
 <?php